No results were found...

 People already know that you want them to click something.
 The trick is to let them know what is in it for them by highlighting benefits, setting expectations and making it personal.
 End the story with a satisfying finish!

 So, what CTA words should you use?
-Here are three ways to write the text in your CTA buttons with smart copywriting:
+Here are five ways to write the text in your CTA buttons with smart copywriting:

 1. Speak directly to your subscriber

 For example, MyGiftCardSupply uses a second-person pronoun to “Snag Your 10% Off”.
-What if they had used “Get my 10% Off” instead?
+What if it had used “Get My 10% Off” instead?

 This small change in words can make a huge difference.
 As a subscriber, you feel that this discount is just for you.